Tomatosphere™: Sowing the seeds of discovery through student science

 Future crews on long space missions will not be able to take all their food with them—they will need to grow plants, which will add oxygen and water and remove carbon dioxide from the environment.
 Why tomatoes?
 They are easy to grow, versatile, nutritious and tasty and make a great space salsa!

-- *Since it began in 2001, Tomatosphere™ has reached over 3 million students across Canada and the United States.
+Since it began in 2001, Tomatosphere™ has reached over 3 million students.

 - Date modified: